penguwin/pengublog/content/post/getting-started-with-hugo.md

 internet and of course we still have to personalize the blog with posts and information about the author before we deploy it online.
-For these further steps I can recommend reading the docs online as Hugo is well documeneted and actively developed by a nice community.
+For these further steps I can recommend reading the docs online as Hugo is well documented and actively developed by a nice community.

 ## References {#references}